ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Containerization/cheatsheet-docker.md

        # Save an image into tar ball file
        docker save -o /tmp/myweb-sl.tar myweb

+       # Transfer the image tar ball to the destination host, e.g.,
+         ##scp /tmp/myweb-sl.tar DEST_HOST:/path/to/somewhere
-       # On the destination, load an image from the saved tarball,
+       # On the destination host, load an image from the saved tarball,
        docker load -i /tmp/myweb-sl.tar  #load an image from a tar ball docker run -d -P --name myweb-sl myweb:v1 docker port myweb-sl